Seth Payne

-Seth Copeland Payne (born February 12, 1975) is a former American football defensive tackle, who now co-hosts a local radio show.
+Seth Copeland Payne (born February 12, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+After his playing career, he became a co-host of a local radio show.

 Early life

-Payne is descended from a long line of farmers from outside Victor, New York and went to high school at Victor Senior High School, graduating in 1993.
+Payne is descended from a long line of farmers from outside Victor, New York, and went to high school at Victor Senior High School, graduating in 1993.
 In 1993, he was elected to the All-Greater Rochester and All State teams and also participated in the Eddie Meath All Star Game.
 He lived with his mother, stepfather, and two siblings.

 He played college football at Cornell and was a member of the Sphinx Head Society and Delta Upsilon.

-Professional career
+Football career

-Payne was originally drafted by the Jacksonville Jaguars in the fourth round of the 1997 NFL Draft.
+Payne was originally drafted by the Jacksonville Jaguars in the fourth round of the 1997 NFL draft.

-He was selected by the Houston Texans in the Expansion Draft in 2002.
+He was selected by the Houston Texans in the 2002 expansion draft.
 He was selected along with Jaguar teammates Tony Boselli and Gary Walker.
 The move allowed the Jaguars to be under the salary cap.
 The move was surprising considering the Texans and Jaguars were in the same division.

-On February 28, 2007 the Texans released him.
+On February 28, 2007, the Texans released him.
 He was signed by the Jaguars on August 18, re-joining the team with which he began his career.

-Current information

-Seth now lives with his wife, Brandi Unverdorben Payne, and his child, Alex Payne in Houston, Texas.
-Seth’s brother is current Rugby America’s CEO Dan Payne.